 Farm raised meat, poultry, eggs, milk and other dairy products, fish and shellfish and beets.

 Water is so important to nerve health!
-SUPERCHARGE your water with Vitamin C rich drinks, see my vitamin C rich drinks in my new cookbook.
+SUPERCHARGE your water with Vitamin C rich drinks, see my fruit infused waters.

 TIME TO GET IN THE KITCHEN!